 Homestead License is NOT required (Exempt)

-Selling Homemade Food Products in New Hampshire Starting a homestead food business is a dream of many home cooks.
-Beginning small, in your primary home kitchen, with shelf-stable baked goods and other approved foods is a practical way to try out this venture.
+Starting a homestead food business is a dream of many home cooks.
+Beginning small, in your home kitchen or other food production area of your primary residence, with shelf-stable baked goods and other approved foods is a practical way to try out this venture.

 There are some food safety and legal requirements that will help to create a delicious and safe product.
 This fact sheet, based on New Hampshire Food Protection regulations, can help to get you started.
 There are 15 cities and towns in New Hampshire that are self-inspecting and may require additional requirements or don’t allow Homestead Operations.
 See the resource section for a link to a listing of the cities and towns.